4.6 Deliver targeted education and resources to farmers and ranchers

 Importance

-Runoff from agricultural uses can carry excess nutrients from fertilizer and animal waste to water bodies.
-Implementation of agricultural best management practices (BMPs) helps limit nutrient runoff by more precisely and efficiently managing nutrient and water budgets.
+Runoff from agricultural uses can carry excess nutrients from fertilizer and animal waste into water bodies.
+Implementing agricultural BMPs helps limit nutrient runoff by managing nutrient and water budgets more precisely and efficiently.
 Crop-specific fertilizer formulations applied with GPS-guided equipment help ensure the right fertilizer is applied at the right rate in the right place at the right time to maximize uptake by plants.
-Cell phone apps that control irrigation, the use of cover crops and no-till crops, tailwater recovery, and adaptive management of livestock and their waste are also effective BMPs.
-Producers enrolled in BMP programs operate more efficiently to reduce their costs and are eligible for state agency cost-sharing for certain practices, while helping to protect water quality.
-Expanding targeted BMP education and resources for agricultural producers, particularly around sustainable agriculture, is an investment that can help preserve water quality and sustain local agriculture for the preservation of heritage, a diversified economy, and a local source of food.
+Remote controlled irrigation and virtual fencing, the use of cover crops and no-till crops, tailwater recovery, and adaptive livestock and waste management can significantly reduce nutrient loading.
+Producers enrolled in BMP programs operate more efficiently, lower their costs, and are eligible for state cost-sharing programs, while helping to protect water quality.
+Expanding targeted BMP education and resources for agricultural producers, particularly around sustainable agriculture, is an investment in protecting water quality, preserving local heritage, supporting a diversified economy, and maintaining a local food supply.

 Overview